-Pursuant to authority under the Natural Gas Pipeline Safety Act ("NGPSA") and Hazardous Liquid Pipeline Safety Act ("HLPSA"), as amended by the Pipeline Safety Improvement Act, the PIPES Act and the 2011 Pipeline Safety Act, PHMSA has established a series of rules requiring pipeline operators to develop and implement integrity management programs for gas transmission and hazardous liquid pipelines that, in the event of a pipeline leak or rupture could affect "high consequence areas," which are areas where a release could have the most significant adverse consequences, including high population areas, certain drinking water sources, and unusually sensitive ecological areas.
+Pursuant to authority under the Natural Gas Pipeline Safety Act ("NGPSA") and Hazardous Liquid Pipeline Safety Act ("HLPSA"), as amended by the Pipeline Safety Improvement Act, the PIPES Act and the 2011 Pipeline Safety Act, the Pipeline and Hazardous Materials Safety Administration ("PHMSA") has established a series of rules requiring pipeline operators to develop and implement integrity management programs for gas transmission and hazardous liquid pipelines that, in the event of a pipeline leak or rupture could affect "high consequence areas," which are areas where a release could have the most significant adverse consequences, including high population areas, certain drinking water sources, and unusually sensitive ecological areas.
 These regulations require operators of covered pipelines to:

-perform ongoing assessments of pipeline integrity;

-- identify and characterize applicable threats to pipeline segments that could impact a high consequence area; - improve data collection, integration and analysis; - · repair and remediate the pipeline as necessary; and - implement preventive and mitigating actions.
+- perform ongoing assessments of pipeline integrity; - · identify and characterize applicable threats to pipeline segments that could impact a high consequence area; - improve data collection, integration and analysis; - repair and remediate the pipeline as necessary; and - implement preventive and mitigating actions.